agentdavo/bldc/README.md

 This is the source code for the VESC DC/BLDC/FOC controller.
 Read more at [https://vesc-project.com/](https://vesc-project.com/)

+# licensing restrictions

+To compile this version of vesc bldc firmware you will need to download the "PAC55xx Software Development Kit" from https://www.qorvo.com/products/p/PAC5532#evaluation-tools and extract to ChibiOS_3.0.5/ext/pac55xx/pac55xx_sdk/

 ## Supported boards

 All  of them!